ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 ## Radio and radio driver

 To run a 6LoWPAN-ND network, you need a working RF driver for Nanostack.
-This example uses the Atmel AT86RF233 by default.<!--somewhere near the beginning of this tutorial we should have specified hardware requirements in general terms: must support hardware entropy, must have a radio--> Place the shield on top of your board.
+This example uses the Atmel AT86RF233 by default.
+Place the shield on top of your board.

 To change the RF driver, set the preferred RF driver `provide_default` value to `true` in `mbed_app.json`.
 For example, to use the MCR20a RF driver: